SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 Here is a sample prompt:

 ```
-Generate me written/multi choice questions based on a university unit with the following unit description, learning outcomes and assessments.
-I am preparing for a final exam, so don't give me the answers until I ask for one.
+Generate me written/multi choice questions based on a university unit with the following unit description,
+learning outcomes and assessments.
+I am preparing for a final exam, so don't give me the answers until
+I ask for one.

-...[insert unit descriptions here]....
+...[insert unit description and learning outcomes here]....

 ```